 You purchase or build a primary residence.

 Any home you will use as your primary residence will qualify for the tax credit.
 This includes existing or new construction single-family detached homes, townhouses, condos, mobile homes and even houseboats, if that houseboat will be your primary residence.
-If you hire a contractor/architect to build a home on land you already own, you will also qualify provided construction is complete and you move in between January 1 and December 1, 2009.
+According to Archute, if you hire a contractor/architect to build a home on land you already own, you will also qualify provided construction is complete and you move in between January 1 and December 1, 2009.
 You will not qualify on the purchase of rental property or vacation homes.

 The home purchase date (i.e. “the closing”) occurs on or after January 1, 2009 and before December 1, 2009.